scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 dist.pdf(x, loc, scale)
 ```

-The less common approach was to invoke the `__call__` method of the distribution option, which returned an instance of `rv_continuous_frozen`, regardless of the original class.
+The less common approach was to invoke the `__call__` method of the distribution object, which returned an instance of `rv_continuous_frozen`, regardless of the original class.

 ```{code-cell} ipython3
 frozen = stats.norm()
 type(frozen)
 ```

-Methods of this new object accept only arguments, but not the distribution parameters.
+Methods of this new object accept only arguments, not the distribution parameters.

 ```{code-cell} ipython3
 frozen.pdf(x)